dataiku/solutions-contrib/README.md

 app.register_blueprint(fetch_api)
 ```

-If you sync chenges on a webapp that is running, restart the backend to see them on DSS.
+If you sync changes on a webapp that is running, restart the backend to see them on DSS.

 ### <span style="background-color:white;color:black">Code studio template explanation</span>